 People who really want to “leave” join an independent agency (Mad Men-style) to change sectors or gain broader exposure.

-It would be tough to move from marketing back into a pure finance role, but you can definitely jump around within the company and move into related areas such as sales, business development, or even corporate finance.
+It would be tough to move from marketing back into a pure finance role, but you can definitely jump around within the company and move into related areas such as sales, business development, or even the corporate finance career path.

 In some ways, you’re an even stronger candidate if you have both investment banking and operational experience.